shreyaskorde16/Eye-pupil-segmentation/README.md

 `masks_to_polygon.py`: Python script to convert the labels images i.e. masks to convert them into .txt format which is yolo format to train the model.

-`yolov8l-seg.pt`: contains all the weights of the model.
+`yolov8l-seg.pt`: Contains all the weights of the model.
 To use the model we have to import this semantic segmentation model.

-`run\segment`: folder contains all the predictions and validation results of the YOLOv8 semantic segmentation model.
+`run\segment`: Folder contains all the predictions and validation results of the YOLOv8 semantic segmentation model.

+`Prediction_eye_video.mp4`: The video contains the result of the semantic segmentation model i.e. Human Eye Pupil Tracking in video using the YOLOv8 Segmentation model.

 # **Introduction**
 <p align="justify">